 Pros

-• Complete CRM integration with email automation triggers
+• Complete CRM software integration with email automation triggers

 • Built-in appointment scheduling